hazeezet/caprover-action/README.md

 # caprover-action
 Action to deploy on Caprover server.

-support different type of deployment
+supports different type of deployment

 ## Inputs